mercywang68/mercywang68/README.md

 Hi there!
 My name is Mercy Wang.
 As a current student in the Quantitative Methods in the Social Sciences master’s program at Columbia University, coupled with a solid psychology background, I am deeply committed to promote equity and always eager to enhance my skillset to address practical issues with solid evidence.

 ## 🌱 Current Projects
+- Communities Speak: Baseline Survey 7

+  Communities Speak, a research project housed at Columbia University and supported by Bloomberg Philanthropies, is collecting data from New Yorkers across the city on their experiences with housing, transportation, employment, childcare, food, government services, and where they are going for support.
+We aim to increase the diversity and influence of community voices in policy-making by developing data-driven dialogue between community leaders, constituents, and governments.

 - Young Women in Modern China: Current Wave of the Development of Feminist Identity

   The research intends to comprehensively examine current development stages of feminism among young Chinese females.
 It provides evidence to clarify the relationships between feminist identity and individual well-being and growth through a survey and an experiment, guiding feasible approaches and advancing policies to achieve gender equity in China.